Cyprus Styles Turkey ‘Pirate State’ of East Mediterranean for Oil and Gas Drilling Plans

 The tensions with Turkey over the offshore oil and gas deposits around Cyrpus come against the backdrop of the push by Cyprus, Greece, and Israel to go ahead with the EastMed pipeline.

-EU member state Cyprus has called Turkey a “pirate state” because Ankara’s plans drilling for oil and natural gas in the waters around the island claimed by the latter as belong to the unrecognized Turkish Republic of Northern Cyprus.
+EU member state Cyprus has called Turkey a “pirate state” because Ankara’s plans to drill for oil and natural gas in the waters around the island claimed by the latter as belonging to the unrecognized Turkish Republic of Northern Cyprus.